 Dean Mead’s Orlando office serves as the hub for all the branches of the firm and is conveniently located in downtown Orlando, in the Wells Fargo building.

 Giving Back to Our Community

 While Dean Mead supports a variety of organizations throughout Florida, education is a guiding principle of our philanthropic platform.
 In 2007, the University of Central Florida College of Medicine made history by becoming the first medical school in the country to offer full scholarships to its entire charter class.
 In an effort to serve as stewards for corporate citizenship, Dean Mead endowed the first scholarship to the College of Medicine, naming it for Robert W. Mead, Jr., a founding member of the firm and longstanding legal adviser to Central Florida’s medical community.
-To date, we have donated nearly $450,000. to the UCF College of Medicine and served as the premier sponsor of the College of Medicine Luminary Series – dedicated to educating business leaders about the groundbreaking research taking place right here in our community.
+To date, we have donated nearly a half million dollars to the UCF College of Medicine and served as the premier sponsor of the College of Medicine Luminary Series – dedicated to educating business leaders about the groundbreaking research taking place right here in our community.

 Dean Mead has invested in numerous philanthropic organizations such as the Orange County Legal Aid Society, Jewish Federation, Junior League, Orlando Ballet, Second Harvest Food Bank, United Way, ALS Association, Orlando Humane Society, Autism Speaks and the Boy Scouts of America.
 Orlando attorneys and staff undertake numerous office-wide initiatives including monthly “Casual for a Cause” days focused on increasing awareness and raising funds for many of the charitable organizations noted here.